Gaspard-Bourgeois/arduinos-communication/README.md

 The code was used in a personal project than you can see in my personal portfolio.
 [More information about the Project](https://gaspard-bourgeois.github.io/conception-of-a-wireless-system-imitating-a-pacemaker/)

+You need to upload the same file in both Arduinos.
+But you need to execute RX() to receive data and TX() to emit data in the main function of the Arduino program.